-All Good Travel Policies Have These 5 Things in Common
+Good Travel Policies Have 5 Things in Common

 A good travel policy is a good thing.
 But why not make yours great?
 Leaders shoot for the moon, right?
 And, frankly, your travel-weary employees would love to know that you’re polishing your policy in order to improve their experience.
 A great travel policy greatly benefits your admin and finance teams, too, and it can save your company a bundle in wasted time and money.
 Everyone’s a winner.

-These 5 things will put you on the road to travel policy greatness.
+These 5 things will help you develop a great travel policy for your company.
 (Hint: It’s not just the policies you set, but how you implement them.

 We're all about tools these days – especially digital tools that make our lives easier by giving us exactly what we want, faster.
 There’s an app for everything.
 And a smart device, too.
 A great travel policy takes advantage of this fact, using clever, customized digital technology to help employees plan their travel lightning-fast and within guidelines.